behavior at singularities

 SIAM J. Math.
 Anal.
 18 (5), pp. 1227–1234.

-… ►Other types of singular behavior in the integrand can be treated in an analogous manner. … ►Without loss of generality, we assume that this minimum is at the left endpoint . … ►For the more general integral (2.3.19) we assume, without loss of generality, that the stationary point (if any) is at the left endpoint. … ►For extensions to oscillatory integrals with logarithmic singularities see Wong and Lin (1978). … ►it is free from singularity at . …
+… ►Other types of singular behavior in the integrand can be treated in an analogous manner. … ►Without loss of generality, we assume that this minimum is at the left endpoint . … ►For the more general integral (2.3.19) we assume, without loss of generality, that the stationary point (if any) is at the left endpoint. … ►For extensions to oscillatory integrals with more general -powers and logarithmic singularities see Wong and Lin (1978) and Sidi (2010). … ►it is free from singularity at . …